 The Science Education Partnership Award (SEPA) forms a partnership between the UCSD School of Medicine and Helix Charter High School in San Diego, and establishes a study program which will bring medical professionals into high school classrooms, and students into the hospital and clinics.

-“At the end of the five years we hope to show that, through the help of biomedical professionals from UCSD School of Medicine, we can increase the number of students who would be willing to participate in clinical trials and who would be interested in a biomedical career , specifically people from under-represented populations,” said Gerry Boss, M.D., UCSD professor of medicine and the study’s principal investigator.
+“At the end of the five years we hope to show that, through the help of biomedical professionals from UCSD School of Medicine, we can increase the number of students who would be willing to participate in clinical trials and who would be interested in a going into biomedical careers, specifically people from under-represented populations,” said Gerry Boss, M.D., UCSD professor of medicine and the study’s principal investigator.

 “One of the most important aspects of this grant is to educate students on the importance of under-represented populations participating in clinical research,” said Boss.
 “An effective method to reach that audience is through students.”